 ADOPTION TAX CREDIT

 Great news for adoptive parents!
-The federal adoption tax credit has been not only renewed for 2013, but made permanent for the future, with the credit adjusted for inflation.
-Despite the budget-busting economy, Congress showed its support for adoption, including the adoption tax credit in the American Taxpayer Relief Act of 2012, signed into law by President Obama on January 2, 2013.
+The federal adoption tax credit has been renewed for 2014.
+Despite the budget-busting economy, Congress showed its support for adoption, including the adoption tax credit in the American Taxpayer Relief Act of 2012, signed into law by President Obama on January 2, 2013, and extended for 2014.

 How much is the adoption tax credit?

-The 2013 federal tax credit is $12,970.
-Adoptive parents may claim the tax credit if their modified adjusted gross income is not more than $194,580.
+The 2013 federal tax credit was $12,970.
+Adoptive parents may claim the tax credit for their adoption expense if their modified adjusted gross income is not more than $194,580.
 For those with incomes in excess of this amount, the credit can still be claimed up to modified adjusted gross incomes of $234,580, but the credit proportionally decreases as the maximum income level is approached.

 How is a credit different than a deduction?